Tag Archive for: Picking

 Our team will gain a thorough understanding of the operational challenges that you are currently experiencing, such as labor, competition, market challenges and more.
 We then look at the overall volume levels that you are seeing in daily activity; such as the number of orders, the number of line items, and the number of units picked, packed and shipped on a typical day.

 After understanding the volume of your operation, we also take a look at the order profiles.
 We look at the number of line items on a typical order, and the number of units per line item.
 The order profiles help us to determine the most efficient picking methodologies to apply to your operational solution.
-We break down your demand to the SKU level to identify ideal storage mediums and utilize ABC stratification to create a slotting plan that will maximize pick efficiency.
+We break down your demand to the SKU level to identify ideal storage mediums and utilize ABC stratification to create a plan that will maximize pick efficiency.

 Maximizing space utilization and operational efficiency are of paramount importance.
 That’s why we want to partner with you to ensure your facility is running as profitably as possible.